 You can also check out the book entitled: In Veronica’s Garden.

 Milner Gardens is located in Qualicum Beach off highway 19A (West Island Hwy).
 The official address is 2179 West Island Highway, Qualicum Beach.

 Watch for signs along the way.
 There is ample parking near the entrance.

 Qualicum Beach Heritage Forest

 This little gem of forest sits in the heart of Qualicum Beach.
-It’s a quiet unassuming place to take a leisurely stroll.
-You will be amongst ancient Douglas Fir trees, and will probably hear and/or see a variety of birds.
+It’s a quiet, unassuming place to take a stroll.
+You will be amongst ancient Douglas Fir trees and will probably hear and see a variety of birds.
 On your walk, you will also view Western Red Cedar, Hemlock, Grand Fir and Sitka Spruce.
 Use the provided benches to sit and enjoy your surroundings.

 In 1995 the Brown Family Trust expressed an interest in selling the Brown Mansion (now called Crown Mansion) along with the immediate 5 acres and surrounding 50 acres of forested land.
 The Brown Property Preservation Society was then formed.
 Their goal was to raise funds through public donations for the purchase of the land with the intent to protect it from development.

 The area was last logged in the 1870s, which is why you will find some ancient trees over 700 years old!
 It might be interesting to note that very little of the coastal Douglas-fir ecosystem is protected, making this forest quite significant.

 The bark-mulched trails that meander through the 50-acre property are wide, flat and easy to walk on.
 There is approximately 2 km of trails available for public use.